MohamedAsfar/User_Engagement_Analysis/README.md

 ![newplot (4)](https://user-images.githubusercontent.com/68263684/108165319-9c5f2180-70af-11eb-91cb-5f54f296368d.png)

+#### Points to note:

+-   The dataset contains informations of user activities for months between May and August
+-   We can see that there is a decline is user engagement over the weekends, which is expected because very few people would be working over the weekend
+-   We can see that the engagement dropped by almost 22% week over week in the first week of August which seems like an anomaly compared to the rest of the weeks
+-   User activity remained almost stable for first three months with a slight drop in the second month
+-   The extent of change was normal for the first three months while for last two months the extent of change was quite sharp
 ---
 ## Task 2
 #### Are there any changes in the three stages of the emails funnel?
 What changes have you discovered?